 - A current professional résumé

-- International students must complete the TOEFL exam with a minimum score of 550 on paper version, 213 on the computerized version, or 79 on the iBT.
+- International students must complete the TOEFL exam with a minimum score of 550 on paper version, 213 on the computerized version, 79 on the iBT, or 6.5 on the IELTS.
 Not required for graduates of U.S. institutions.

-Applicants for admission to the MBA program must submit a completed application packet that includes: a completed application form, official transcripts from all undergraduate and graduate schools attended, official GMAT or GRE scores, statement of purpose, résumé, and two letters of recommendation, to the Graduate School by the following dates:
+Applicants for admission to the MBA program must submit a completed application packet that includes: a completed application form, official transcripts from all undergraduate and graduate schools attended, official GMAT, GRE, or NPEE scores, statement of purpose, résumé, and two letters of recommendation, to the Graduate School by the following dates:

 Fall Semester: August 1